cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 and `maxAchievableScore` is the hypothetical best score to normalize the recommendation score between 0 and 1.

 The <code>ruleWeight<sub>i</sub></code> can also be negative to reverse the effect of the rule.
-For instance, for the timely coupling context information provider (*recommend elements that are timely coupled to the source element*), a negative rule weight means that elements that are not timely coupled are assigned a higher recommendation score.
+For instance, for the time context information provider (*recommend elements that are timely coupled to the source element*), a negative rule weight means that elements that are not timely coupled are assigned a higher recommendation score.

 The link recommendations are sorted by their `recommendationScore` to determine the best (top-k) recommendations.